Overview of Research Groups

 Rebecca SchwabEcological Genetics

-Group leader, Department of Molecular Biology
+Departmental Group Leader, Department of Molecular Biology

 We study the spatial and temporal dynamics of virulence and resistance in a plant-oomycete pathosystem to understand how genetic heterogeneity of disease resistance evolves. more